ISEL-GT/SEM1.LSD.RES.COMPONENTS/MULTIPLEXER/MUX2x1/README.md

-# MULTIPLEXER (2 INPUTS of 4 BITS)
+# MULTIPLEXER (2 INPUTS of 1 BIT)
 ![Static Badge](https://img.shields.io/badge/IN-4_BIT-green)
 ![Static Badge](https://img.shields.io/badge/OUT-4_BIT-green)
 ![Static Badge](https://img.shields.io/badge/2_SELECTORS-1_BIT-blue)

-> A 2x4 Multiplexer (MUX) is a specific type of multiplexer that has 2 data inputs, 1 selection input, and a 4-bit output.
+> A 2x1 Multiplexer (MUX) is a specific type of multiplexer that has 2 data inputs, 1 selection input, and a 1-bit output.
 It allows two data inputs to be selectively routed to one of four output lines based on the combination of the selection inputs.
 > - The **Data Inputs** (e.g., **A** and **B**) carry the signals that can be forwarded.
 > - The **Selection Inputs** (e.g., **S0** and **S1**) determine which data input is sent to which output line.
 The 2-bit combination of selection inputs (00, 01, 10, or 11) maps a specific input to a specific output.
 > - The **Output Lines** (e.g., **Y0, Y1, Y2, Y3**) are the destinations for the selected input signal.